 However, there is good news.
 Each person’s situation is different, and counselors and addiction psychologists can help send you in the right direction.
 They have the experience and knowledge to evaluate your individual situation and give advice as to what can best help your loved one.

 How Families Can Help

 There are many different ways that a family can help and support a loved one without enabling their addictive behaviors.

 First, a family can help by staging a successful intervention.
 Interventions are more of an art than a confrontation.
 Getting help for your loved one is a top priority.
 Getting professional treatment is extremely imperative.
 Practicing the intervention, developing an order in which the individuals will go, and having the correct individuals present are all extremely important.
 Interventions can be intimidating for someone to take on.
-Here at The Florida House, we have professional interventionists ready to talk you through the steps or completely facilitate the intervention if that’s what you need.
+Here at FHE Health, we have professional interventionists ready to talk you through the steps or completely facilitate the intervention if that’s what you need.

 Being educated about the disease of addiction is one of the most important things that families can do.
 Addiction is one of the most misunderstood phenomena in the modern age.
 Thus, families who are educated are much more equipped with a skillset to cope with their pain, as well as how to help their addictive family member.
 This means creating boundaries, this means going to family therapy, and working hard to understand a tragic disease.